ishkawa/APIKit/README.md

 #### Configuring format of HTTP body

-APIKit uses `requestBodyBuilder` when it serialize parameter into HTTP body of request, and it use `responseBodyParser` when it deserialize object from HTTP body of response.
-Default format of body of request and response is JSON.
+APIKit uses `requestBodyBuilder` when it serialize parameter into HTTP body of a request, and it uses `responseBodyParser` when it deserialize an object from HTTP body of a response.
+Default format of the body of request and response is JSON.

 ```swift
 var requestBodyBuilder: RequestBodyBuilder
 var responseBodyParser: ResponseBodyParser
 ```

-You can specify format of HTTP body implement this property.
+You can specify the format of HTTP body implement this property.

 ```swift
 var requestBodyBuilder: RequestBodyBuilder {